MonicaMM24/technical-task-python/README.md

 # Prerequisites
 -clone this repository
--make sure you have Python installed (python 3.13 was used in the project) -run the command pip install pandas
+-make sure you have Python installed (python 3.13 was used in the project) -run the command pip install pandas to install the dependencies

 # How to Run
 Prepare the input data: Place the historical stock price CSV files in the /data/input/ directory.
 Each CSV file should contain data in the following format: